ssoudan/nanogptrs/README.md

 cargo run --release -- --device=cuda --n-epochs=3 nano-gpt
 ```

-Should eventually produce something like this:
+Should eventually (~5h on my Titan XP) produce something like this:

 ```
 DUCHESS OF YORK: